enzonotario/vitepress-openapi/docs/components/index.md

 # Component API Reference

-This section provides comprehensive documentation for the main components provided by vitepress-openapi.
+This section provides comprehensive documentation for the main components provided by `vitepress-openapi`.

 ## Available Components